Overcoming Eating Disorders: How To Get Started

 Approximately one in 10 Americans may experience an eating disorder at some point in their lifetime.
 Eating disorders often come with mental and physical struggles that can be difficult to recover from on your own.
 If you have come to the realization that you or someone you love may be experiencing an eating disorder, you may be unsure of what to do next.
 We’ve outlined the steps you generally need to take to overcome an eating disorder below.

 It may seem scary or embarrassing to share with someone that you have an eating disorder.
 However, in most cases, an eating disorder isn’t a condition you can fix on your own.
-Like a broken bone or an infection, it usually requires the help of a trained medical professional to properly treat the condition and move forward with your life.
+Like a broken bone or an infection, it usually requires the help of a trained medical professional to properly treat an eating disorder and move forward with your life.

-You may begin by talking to your primary care doctor about your symptoms.
-They can refer you to specialists to treat different aspects of the condition.
-Your treatment team may include the following:
+You may begin by talking to your primary care doctor about your eating disorder symptoms.
+They can refer you to specialists to treat different aspects of the disorder.
+Your eating disorder treatment team may include the following:

 Patients typically work with their team to create a treatment plan targeting all of the aspects of the eating disorder.
-As you create your treatment plan, one factor to consider is your budget.
-Some treatment options may be more affordable than others, and your team may be able to help you find treatment facilities that charge based on income or offer scholarship opportunities.
+As you create your eating disorder treatment plan, one factor to consider is your budget.
+Some eating disorder treatment options may be more affordable than others, and your team may be able to help you find treatment facilities that charge based on income or offer scholarship opportunities.

 Participate in treatment